APOYS/mepigram_released/README.md

 To run mEpigram: It's recommended to run mEpigram using the mepigram_wrapper.py script (example in Other included tools).
 However, you can run each modules separately:

+#### mEpigram Pipeline:
+You can use the included pipeline to run mepigram, it will perform dinucleotide-shulffing, mepigram_typeE, and enrichment calculation (which uses the motif scanning module).

+To very quickly test the pipeline:

+TypeE:

+`python mepigram_wrapper.py -f testfiles/test_data_typeE/ENCFF002CQR.narrowPeak.1000.faa -m typeE -b testfiles/test_data_typeE/background_typeE-5.tsv -g testfiles/test_data_typeE/graphE-5mer/`

+TypeEF:

+`python mepigram_wrapper.py -f testfiles/test_data_typeEF/ENCFF002CQR.narrowPeak.1000.faa -m typeEF -b testfiles/test_data_typeEF/background_typeEF-5.tsv -g testfiles/test_data_typeEF/graphEF-5mer/`

+If you use k=8 by inputting background_typeE-8.tsv, graphE-8mer (download it from our website) instead, you should be able to find several highly enriched m-motifs.

+*Note: This pipeline must be executed in the mepigram main directory.
+It also requires Julia installed.

+#### Running each module separately:

 1. Insert methylation information into the genome, the input is assumed to be in BED format by default.
 WIG format can be used with --wig.
 In BED format, each line contains chromosome name, start location (0-based index), start location +1.
 An output directory will be created to contain the new genome with methylation information.
 The reference genome should be in a directory format, with each chromosomal sequence contained in a separate file, labeled by its chromosome name.

 	`python modifyReference.py -f input.bed -r reference_genome_directory -o methyl_ref_genomeA`